QubitPi/Antiqua/README.md

 ### Why Graph Database

 Graph data representation assumes universal connectivity among world entities.
 This applies pretty well to the realm of languages.
-Multilanguage learners have already seen that Indo-European languages are similar in many respects.
-The similarities not only signify the historical facts about Philology but also surface a great opportunity for multilanguage learners to study much more efficiently.
-What's missing is connecting the dots using Graph Databases that visually presents these vastly enlightening links between the related languages very naturally.
+Multilanguage learners have already seen that Indo-European languages are similar in many aspects.
+The similarities not only signify the historical facts about Philology but also surface a great opportunity for multilanguage learners to take advantages of them and study much more efficiently.
+What's missing is connecting the dots using Graph Databases that visually presents these vastly enlightening links between the related languages in a natural way.

 ### Definition